Lynn Anderson, SingerLawrence Welk's Country Singer's Fall From The Rose Garden

 Lynn Anderson has often been called The Great Lady of Country Music.
-When Anderson, who was born in North Dakota, signed a contract with The Lawrence Welk Show, she became the only country performer featured on national television at the time.
+When Anderson, who was born in North Dakota, signed a contract with The Lawrence Welk Show, she became the only country performer featured on national television at the time, and performed from 1967 to 1968.
 Her hit song "Rose Garden" made Lynn an international superstar, staying at the top chart spot for five weeks.
 The album Rose Garden went platinum in the U.S. and Lynn brought home the prestigious Grammy Award for Best Female Vocal Performance of the Year.
 She was named Female Vocalist of the Year by the Academy of Country Music (her second) and the Country Music Association as well as Record World's Female Artist of the Decade.

 Fall From Rose Garden